Grounds for Employee Dismissal: What Are the Legitimate Reasons?

 Hi,

-- Theft, damage to company prperty,
+- Theft, damage to company property,

 - Assault, drunkenness while on duty, insubordination

-- Instigating workers to go on strike which is illegal, go-slow
+- Instigating workers to go on strike, which is illegal, go-slow

--participating in go slow, illegal strike
+- Participating in go-slow, illegal strike

-- unauthorised absenteeism,
+- Unauthorized absenteeism,

-- working for another company while in employment
+- Working for another company while in employment

 - Insubordination, continuous fall in output, Engaging in money lending,